Capitains/MyCapytain/doc/MyCapytain.classes.rst

 content such as Texts and Passages but will in return help you browse through the catalog of one APIs collection and \
 identify manually or automatically texts that are of relevant interests to you.

-The main informations that you should be interested in are :
+The main information that you should be interested in are :

 - Collections are children from Exportable.
 As of 2.0.0, any collection can be exported to JSON DTS.
 - Collections are built on a hierarchy.
 They have children and descendants